Our Neuroscience graduates fare quite well in their pursuit of graduate and professional school admission.

 What Can I Do With A Major In Neuroscience?

-Students are encouraged to visit the Career and Professional Development Office for assistance developing a four year plan from freshman year until their senior year which includes career exploration.
+Students are encouraged to visit the Career and Post-Graduate Office for assistance developing a four year plan from freshman year until their senior year which includes career exploration.
 Alumni are encouraged back for job change, resume review and interview practice!